jrreed83/thebitstream/content/posts/binary-serialization-in-zig/index.md

 fwrite(array, sizeof(array[0]), sizeof(array)/sizeof(array[0]), fid);
 ```

 What about a struct?
 Piece of cake.

 ```c
 fwrite(&struct_instance, sizeof(MyStruct_t), 1, fid);
 ```

-In C, it's extremely easy to convert between different types of pointers.
+In C, it's extremely easy to convert between pointer types.
 And if you don't want to do the cast yourself, the compiler can implicity do it for you.
-It'll even convert an array, to a pointer, to it's first element.
-Otherwise the example with the array wouldn't work.
-The compiler assumes you know what you're doing and gets out of the way.
+It assumes you know what you're doing and gets out of the way.
 I respect that.

 ## Pointers in Zig

 Zig, like many other modern systems languages, discourages you from using raw pointers.
 At least that's the impression I get when reading over the documentation.
 Don't
 get me wrong, it still has raw pointers.
 It just tries really hard to get you to use other data structures like arrays, many-item pointers, and slices.

 Arrays and pointers are not interchangeable like they are in C.  Case in point, the Zig compiler won't let you pass an array to a function that expects a pointer.
-Implicit type conversion (aka coercion) does happen, but the rules are stricter than they are in C.  It's worth taking a look at the coercion rules in the documentation:
+Implicit type conversion (aka coercion) does happen, but the rules are stricter than they are in C.  It's worth looking over the coercion rules in the documentation:

 * [https://ziglang.org/documentation/0.13.0/#Type-Coercion](https://ziglang.org/documentation/0.13.0/#Type-Coercion)